tmatsuzawa2/badger-buddy/README.md

 ## Walkthrough
-### Please note that UI of this release are different than examples shown below, but the features are identical.
+### Please note that the UI of this release are different than examples shown below, but the features are identical.

 ### Register an account
 Go to the register page: http://localhost:8000/users/register/